This article discusses SEARCH AND SEIZURE LAWS. Click on the links below to go directly to your topic of interest.

-Until recently, often the prosecutors and police relied on cases like People v.
+Until recently, the prosecutors and police relied on cases like People v.
 Trotman (262 Cal.
 Rptr.
 640) to justify forcing blood draws in DUI prosecutions.

 FACTS OF TROTMAN:

 - Gary Trotman caused a head-on collision on Sierra Highway in Antelope Valley killing one man.
 After the collision, he was taken to a hospital where, while he was readied for emergency surgery, he had his blood drawn by a nurse under instruction by a police officer and without his consent.
 This was an example of a warrantless DUI search that Los Angeles DUI lawyers know how to fight.
 Blood results obtained this way can no longer be used to prosecute a DUI in Los Angeles.

 In Trotman case, his DUI attorney tried to suppress the results of the blood-alcohol test analysis based on the 4th amendment argument and illegal search and seizure.
 His DUI attorney lost the motion, plead Trotman guilty, and appealed the loss of the search and seizure motion.
 In his appeal, Trotman’s DUI attorney relied on the 1972 decision by the California Supreme Court in People v.
 Superior Court (Hawkins) (6 Cal.3d 757) – where the search and seizure of blood were suppressed in very similar circumstances.
-Trotman’s Court of Appeals declined to follow Hawkins’ decision because they believed that it falls within an exigency exception to the warrant requirement.
+Trotman’s Court of Appeals declined to follow Hawkins’ decision because they believed that it fell within an exigency exception to the warrant requirement.
 The court provided 4 reasons why a warrantless DUI search was ok in Trotman’s case.

-- First: the passage of time that would eliminate alcohol was the reason court permitted Illegal search and seizure.
+- First: the passage of time that would eliminate alcohol was the reason the court permitted Illegal search and seizure.

-- Second: unless the blood would be drawn right away, the defendant (who was being ready for surgery) would not be available for a period of time and the blood alcohol would dissipate.
+- Second: unless the blood would be drawn right away, the defendant (who was getting ready for surgery) would not be available for a period of time and the blood alcohol would dissipate.

 - Third: the intrusion was minimal.

-- Forth: the test was performed pursuant to the accepted hospital procedure.
+- Fourth: the test was performed pursuant to the accepted hospital procedure.